nnethercott/nnethercott.github.io/src/content/blog/tok.md

 I'm mainly going to write about an efficient way I discovered to quickly encode and decode sequences using a pretrained tokenizer instead of an in-depth review of byte-pair encoding.
-For a thorough review of BPE check out any one of these links:
+For that check out any one of these links:

 - [wikipedia](https://en.wikipedia.org/wiki/Byte_pair_encoding)
 - [huggingface blog post](https://huggingface.co/learn/nlp-course/en/chapter6/5)